pallabidas/L1CaloPhase2Analyzer/README.md

 4. Copy the `L1EventDisplay` ROOT files into the event display repo: https://github.com/skkwan/phase2-l1t-eventDisplay and proceed there

 ## To run the emulator and create a TTree for distributions, efficiencies, etc.

 1. Same as step 1 above.

-2. To make an EFFICIENCYTREE n-tuple:
+2. To make an EFFICIENCYTREE n-tuple, run these steps which calls the emulator and the analyzer `L1TCaloEGammaAnalyzer.cc` (not to be confused with `L1TEventDisplayGenerator.cc`, which is different).
    ```
    cmsenv
    cd test/